 The one-time compensation grants at hire were designed to provide significant incentives to lead a turn around.
 They increased Mr. Visentin's compensation above the expected future annual rate going forward.
-A comparison of reported 2018 compensation, as reported in the Summary Compensation Table, and prospective 2019 compensation at target follows:
+A comparison of 2018 compensation, as reported in the Summary Compensation Table, and prospective 2019 compensation at target follows:

-Year Vice Chairman and CEO Base Salary (\$) Bonus and Non-Equity Incentive Awards (\$) Stock and Option Awards (\$) Other Compensation (\$) Total (\$) 2018 G. Visentin 756,522 3,300,000 19,072,839 329,642 23,459,003 2019 G. Visentin 1,200,000 1,800,000 10,000,000 TBD 13,000,000
+Y ear Vice Chairman and CEO Base Salary (\$) Bonus and Non-Equity Incentive Awards (\$) Stock and Option Awards (\$) Other Compensation (\$) Total (\$) 2018 G. Visentin 756,522 3,300,000 19,072,839 329,642 23,459,003 2019 G. Visentin 1,200,000 1,800,000 10,000,000 TBD 13,000,000

-In the event of Mr. Visentin's voluntary termination for Good Reason or termination without Cause (both as defined in the offer letter) prior to a Change in Control (as defined in the offer letter), or voluntary termination without Good Reason within 90 days following a Change in Control, Mr. Visentin would be entitled to, among other things, (a) cash payments in the aggregate equal to twice the sum of his base salary and his target short-term incentive; (b) a prorated annual short-term incentive for year of termination based on actual results; and (c) accelerated vesting of all outstanding long-term incentive awards that would have otherwise become vested during the Severance Period (as defined in the offer letter).
-Under 2019 amendments to Mr. Visentin's offer letter, the foregoing cash payments will not be available for voluntary terminations without Good Reason occurring on or after May 14, 2020.
+In the event of Mr. Visentin's voluntary termination for Good Reason or termination without Cause (both as defined in the offer letter) prior to a Change in Control (as defined in the offer letter), or voluntary termination without Good Reason within 90 days following a Change in Control, Mr. Visentin would be entitled to, among other things, (a) cash payments in the aggregate equal to twice the sum of his base salary and his target short-term incentive; (b) a prorated annual short-term incentive for year of termination based on actual results; and (c) accelerated vesting of all outstanding long-term incentive awards that would have otherwise become vested during the Severance Period (as defined in the offer letter), including PSUs at target.

-Following a Change in Control, in the event of Mr. Visentin's voluntary termination for Good Reason or termination without Cause, under the terms of the offer letter, Mr. Visentin would be entitled to, among other things, (a) cash payments equal to 2.99 times the sum of his base salary and his target short-term incentive and (b) his annual short-term incentive for the year of termination based on actual results.
-For additional information, please see Change in Control Benefits.
+Following a Change in Control, in the event of Mr. Visentin's voluntary termination for Good Reason or termination without Cause, under the terms of the offer letter, Mr. Visentin would be entitled to, among other things, (a) a lump sum cash payment equal to 2.99 times the sum of his base salary and his target short-term incentive and (b) his annual short-term incentive for the year of termination based on actual results.
+In the event of a Change in Control, Mr. Visentin's outstanding long-term incentive awards will become fully vested, with PSUs vesting at target.